haltosan/RA-python-tools/README.md

 ```

 This example shows me removing all characters that don't belong in a name and any lines that aren't long (longer than 5 chars).
 I look at the first 5 elements to make sure I like the output, and save it to a file.

+I have a help video [here](https://youtu.be/f5S-SsI30pw).
+Reach out if there are any questions.